tholonia/iching_cli/book/intro/content/iching_intro.md

 <center><img src='../Images/0_004.png' style=';width:100%'/></center>

-## Awareness and Intention: The Source of All Energy and Existence
+## A&I: The Source of Energy and Existence

 To best understand the basic premise of the Tholonic model, let’s use a thought experiment.